Jack Nicklaus: Short slump and revamping

 In 1979, Nicklaus suffered a lapse of form and did not win a tournament.
 This was the first year in his professional career in which he failed to win a PGA Tour event.
-He had only one runner-up finish, plus a tied-for-second with Ben Crenshaw behind 22-year-old Seve Ballesteros at The Open Championship.
+He did, however, come close.
+Playing well ahead of the last group on a windy day in the final round of the 1979 Masters he was 8-under through 16 holes but bogeyed 17 and parred 18 to finish 7-under.
+The ensuing 3-man playoff between Ed Sneed, Tom Watson and Fuzzy Zoeller (who won the playoff) took place at 8-under after Sneed bogeyed the last three.
+Jack also finished in a tie for second with Ben Crenshaw behind 22-year-old Seve Ballesteros at The Open Championship.
 He would not win another tournament until June 1980.
 Previously, Nicklaus won at least one PGA Tour tournament per year (a record he shares with Arnold Palmer), and a minimum of two tournaments per year for 17 consecutive years, and this is another PGA Tour record.

 During the offseason, Nicklaus addressed two problems that had hurt his performance.
 His lifelong teacher Jack Grout noticed that he had become much too upright with his full swing, which caused a steep, oblique approach into the ball, compared with a more direct hit; this was corrected by slightly flattening his backswing.
 Then Nicklaus's short game, never a career strength, was further developed with the help of Phil Rodgers, a friend for more than 20 years, and earlier PGA Tour rival, who had become a fine coach.
 Rodgers lived for a time at the Nicklaus home while this work was going on.